General Committee FAQs

 What is an AIPLA committee?

-Our 60+ committees guide or advocacy and activity.
+Our committees guide our advocacy and activity.
 Whether it is writing reports on current legislation, hosting CLE programs and events with major speakers or filing amicus briefs in ground-breaking legal cases, our committees shape policy and frame debate on the pressing legal issues of the day.
 Serving on a committee also offers the opportunity to build a network of valuable professional contacts and friendships.